 (e) Persons holding the position of supervisor, regardless of the expiration of the designated term of office, continue to serve until the election and qualification of his or her successor.

 (f) Any vacancy occurring in the office of supervisor shall be filled by the committee by appointment of a person from the county in which the vacancy occurs.
 Within fifteen days after the vacancy occurs, the district shall submit a list of names of persons qualified to be a supervisor.
-If the unexpired term is for less than two years and two months, the appointed person holds office until the expiration of the term.
-If the unexpired term is for more than two years and two months, the appointed person holds the office until a successor is elected in the next primary or general election and qualified.
+If the unexpired term is for less than two years and six months, the appointed person holds office until the expiration of the term.
+If the unexpired term is for more than two years and six months, the appointed person holds the office until a successor is elected in the next primary or general election and qualified.

 (b) The supervisors shall designate a chairperson and may, from time to time, change the designation.
-On and after the election of supervisors in two thousand eight, the term of office of each elected supervisor is four years.
+On and after the election of supervisors in 2008, the term of office of each elected supervisor is four years.
 A supervisor holds office until his or her successor has been elected or appointed.
 In case a new county is added to a district, the committee may appoint two supervisors to represent the county until the next regular election of supervisors for the district takes place.